 2… Go through the motions.
 Get your participation trophy.
 Give up.

 I’ve never died, so statistically speaking I’m going to live forever.
 Or at least for the next few days.

 And so will you.
 At some point, you’ll reach a state of existence where you don’t have to take the bar exam anymore.
 That’s for sure.
 Either you pass or call it quits.
 When the anxiety of the bar approached, that thought kept me going—even looking forward to the end.

 Yes, take solace in the fact that the bar will eventually be over, just like how we’ve already passed through these fleeting moments together.
 Wow, so ~moving and unforgettable~ like graduation week when we signed each other’s yearbooks with throbbing hearts and the popular kids had to buy inserts to get even more comments DAMN YOU

-On the other hand, brooding about the bar at this point doesn’t impact the past nor the future but takes away your energy in the present.
+On the other hand, brooding about the bar at this point doesn’t impact the past or the future—but takes away your energy in the present.
 Time travel costs energy, as confirmed by Stephen King.

 Now’s the time to conserve your mental energy.
 If you’re obsessing over whether you’ve done enough in the past 2-3 months, you’re glued to an irreversible past.
 If you’re anxious and having nightmares about what kind of questions will appear, you’re jumping ahead to conclusions about an unknown future.
 Worry about it after the bar.

 So whenever you find yourself time traveling to another era, breathe and bring yourself back to the present.

 You give up being an attorney?
 Which means you also give up MCLE requirements, annual bar dues, being legally responsible for other people’s problems, etc.?
 This actually sounds kinda good!